 The preparation of our unaudited condensed consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities, and the revenues and expenses incurred during the reported periods.
 We base our estimates on historical experience and on various other factors that we believe are relevant under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
-We discussed accounting policies and assumptions that involve a higher degree of judgment and complexity in Note 3 to our financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2018 ("Annual Report").
+We discussed accounting policies and assumptions that involve a higher degree of judgment and complexity in Management's Discussion and Analysis of Financial Condition and Results of Operations included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019 as filed with the SEC on March 2, 2020 ("Annual Report").
 There have been no material changes to our critical accounting policies and estimates as compared to those disclosed in our Annual Report.